 You may lodge a complaint without concern for reprisal, discrimination, or unreasonable interruption of service.
-To place a grievance, please call 855-745-5725 and speak to the Pharmacist in Charge.
-If your complaint is not resolved to your satisfaction within 5 working days, you may initiate a formal grievance, in writing and forward it to the Governing Body.
-You can expect a written response within 14 working days or receipt.
+To place a grievance, please call 855-745-5725, and speak to the Pharmacist-in-Charge.
+If your complaint is not resolved to your satisfaction within five (5) working days, you may initiate a formal grievance, in writing and forward it to the Governing Body.
+You can expect a written response within fourteen (14) working days or receipt.

 You may also make inquiries or complaints about this pharmacy by calling:

 Phone: (202) 216-9010

 Office of Inspector General, Department of Health and Human Services